 Saturday, November 18, 2023

-EMS Eponymous Condition - Cushing's Triad
+EMS Medical Terminology - Cushing's Triad

 Cushing's Triad is named after Dr. Harvey Cushing, an American neurosurgeon who made significant contributions to the field of neurosurgery.
+This is an example of eponymous medical terminology.

 Dr. Cushing described a set of clinical signs and symptoms associated with increased intracranial pressure in his work "Intracranial Tumours: Notes upon a Series of Two Thousand Verified Cases with Surgical Mortality Percentages Pertaining Thereto."